kristianmandrup/frontpage-server/README.md

 It uses a very simple in-memory database, so if you restart the server or change the code, the data will reset.

+## Feature additions

-Furthermore, [Redis pub/sub subscriptions](https://medium.com/apollo-stack/graphql-subscriptions-with-redis-pub-sub-f636fc84a0c4#.19vxo3fgt) have been added.
+[Redis pub/sub subscriptions](https://medium.com/apollo-stack/graphql-subscriptions-with-redis-pub-sub-f636fc84a0c4#.19vxo3fgt) has been added.
 So you need to install and run a Redis DB server.

+[koa2 server](http://dev.apollodata.com/tools/apollo-server/setup.html#apolloKoa) support has been added (see `koa2-server.js`)

 ## Installation